 “Do you consider yourself a planner or a doer?”

-I paused on the other end of the call with a senior marketer at a software-as-a-service (SaaS) company where I was interviewing for a freelance position.
+I paused at the question from a senior marketer at a software-as-a-service (SaaS) company where I was interviewing for a freelance position.
 “I’m a planner,” I replied honestly.
 “I like to make sure I know where we’re going and why we’re doing something before getting started.”

 By the time we finished our call, I knew this was the wrong answer.
 The words “We’re doers here” came up at least two or three times.

 Since making a career pivot into the startup and technology industry, I’ve come across this idea of “have a bias toward action” or “be a doer” countless times in descriptions of ideal traits for marketers.
 It’s always stuck out to me because I consider myself a planner.
 I map things out.
 I like to know exactly where I’m going.

 I always thought that was a virtue.
 Clearly, it was a superior way to work compared to being a “ready, fire, aim” type who just did things without a plan?
 (The horror!)
 But as I’ve explored these ideas, it’s clear that, as with so many things, the ways we work are complex and we can all learn from each other.

 Wondering which side of the divide you fall into?
 Just like in poker, a few key “tells” could give you away.
 Once you know which way you trend, learn how you can become a much more productive person by picking up a few habits from your opposite-workstyle teammates.

 “F*ck it, ship it”: Why We Value Doers in Tech

 I probably should have anticipated that questions like “Do you consider yourself a planner or a doer?” would come up in interviews more frequently in the startup world.